haskelly-dev/Haskelly/README.md

 ## Known Issues

+Custom character in GHCi substituting the normal "Prelude" not supported yet.
+Windows is not yet supported.
+Both issues will be solved before new year.

-This extension is in beta, so some bugs/issues might be present.
+This extension is in alpha, so some bugs/issues might be present.
 We would really appreciate if you could send us any feedback or bugs reports at: zcabmse@ucl.ac.uk .

 ## Release Notes

 This are our release notes.

-### 0.0.8
+### 0.0.9

-Bugs fixed:
-* Crash when first writting on a file if it didn't compile.
-* Settings are now taken into account.
+Updated known issues.